 Change in State-level Matching System Starting August 2010

-The CDE and the California Departments of Social Services and Health Care Services have provided a State-level matching process since 2007 that is available at no cost to LEAs for directly certifying student eligibility for Food Stamps and CalWORKs.
+The CDE and the California Departments of Social Services and Health Care Services have provided a State-level matching process since 2007 that is available at no cost to LEAs for directly certifying student eligibility for CalFresh and CalWORKs.
 The California School Information Services (CSIS) conducted the State-level Direct Certification process and ran data matches through July 2010.
 On August 19, 2010, the CDE’s new data system (CALPADS) began conducting the State-level Direct Certification process.
 The CALPADS will provide the pupil data used for the Direct Certification matching process, store Direct Certification match results for the current school year, and make results available to download by authorized LEA officials for review.
 The CALPADS match results will indicate if the student is directly certified as eligible for free meals, if the student is not directly certified, or if an error with the submitted student address prevented an attempted match.

 The Direct Certification process uses pupil addresses (as reported by the LEA in the CALPADS) to match pupil information against state program data.
 The CSIS will continue to play a role in the Direct Certification process by offering an “Address Validation” service to those LEAs that would like their address data “cleaned up” prior to inputting it to the CALPADS.
 The CSIS will also continue to provide training on Direct Certification and how to access Direct Certification results in the CALPADS.

 Advantages to Using CALPADS